wylliamunlimited/sanvia/vector-db/README.md

 ### Setting Up the VM
 To start, the vm has to run the ChromaDB.
 We used the following startup script.
+The key components are ChromaDB (of course~) and [Cloudflare Tunneling](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).
 ``` sh
 sudo apt update && sudo apt install -y python3 python3-pip curl python3.11-venv